edlwang/FPSE-Boggle/README.md

     3. For client server, run the server with `dune exec -- ./src/server.exe [--time-limit TIME] [--board-size BOARD-SIZE]` and run the client with `dune exec -- ./src/client.exe <name> http://localhost:8080`
     4. additional flags can be found using `-h` with the executable

-4. Test the program using `dune test` (NOTE: dictionary_tests is implemented but currently stalls all tests due to potential rate limiting issues.
-As a result, they are commented out for now)
+4. Test the program using `dune test` (NOTE: dictionary_tests is implemented but currently stalls all tests due to an unknown issue.
+When running on dune utop, the tests run fine.
+However, when dune test is run, the test runs forever.
+As a result, they are commented out)

 ## Overview